antof286/xtls-vision-rs/README.md

 async {
     let l = TcpListener::bind("0.0.0.0:443").await.unwrap();
     let c = l.accept().await.unwrap().0;
-    // Here you probably want to mimicry a TLS handshake using `c` let mut stream = XTlsVisionStream::negotiate_as_server(
+    // Here you probably want to mimic a TLS handshake using `c` let mut stream = XTlsVisionStream::negotiate_as_server(
         c,
         // Your rsa_private_key here
     ).await.unwrap();
-    // Here you can exchange data with client before the proxification process
+    // Here you can exchange data with the client before the proxification process
     // (e.g. client can send TCP endpoint address to connect)
-    // You should do it before ending early data because otherwise XTlsStream would likely
+    // You should do it before ending the early data because otherwise XTlsStream would likely
-    // to detect your connection as "not TLS".
+    // detect your connection as "not TLS".
     // Early data is encrypted
     stream.end_early_data();
-    // You can start [`tokio::io::copy`] here between `stream` and `remote_stream` }
+    // Here you can start [`tokio::io::copy`] between `stream` and `remote_stream` }
 ```